 You can get your hands on this all-rounder for £22.50.

 £12 | Buy from The Body Shop

-Why we love it: Can we just say how fun does this packaging look?
-It feels like you’re in the tropics.
-The Body Shop does a great range of cruelty-free makeup and they uses fair trade ingredients in them too.
-This mascara has 99% ingredients of natural origin, we like the sound of that!
+Why we love it: How fun is this packaging?
+It makes you feel like you’re in the tropics and The Body Shop does a great range of natural, cruelty-free makeup and they uses fair trade ingredients in them too.
+This mascara has 99% ingredients of natural origin.

-Happy Go Lash Mascara has been crowned the everyday mascara that won’t irritate your eyes.
-Not only does this define your lashes it doesn’t compromise on thicken your lashes too.
-It lasts the whole day without flaking or fading and the best thing about this is that it’s easy to remove at the end of the day. £12 for an everyday mascara is a deal to have no panda eyes.
+Happy Go Lash Mascara is an ideal, everyday mascara that won’t irritate your eyes.
+Not only does it define your lashes, it doesn’t compromise on thickening them too.
+It lasts the whole day without flaking or fading and the best thing about this is that it’s easy to remove at the end of the day.
+All for just £12.

 Raised between Germany and Italy, Nina is currently living in London studying towards a Masters in Human Rights at University College London and working as a freelance writer.
 She recently graduated from Bournemouth University in Multimedia Journalism where she wrote her dissertation on the representation of female political leaders in the tabloid media.
 Politics aside, she has a passion for everything fashion and beauty related